William (Vilavancode MLA)

-William was an Indian politician and former Member of the Legislative Assembly from Palliyadi.
+M. William was a veteran Indian politician and a five time Member of the Legislative Assembly hailing from Palliyadi.
 He was elected twice to Travancore-Cochin assembly and three times to Madras State assembly.

+Political career

 He was elected as a Member of Legislative assembly to Travancore-Cochin Legislative Assembly in 1952 election from Arumana constituency as a Tamil Nadu Congress candidate.
 He was elected again as a Tamil Nadu Congress candidate from Vilavancode constituency in 1954 election to Travancore-Cochin assembly.
 He was elected to Tamil Nadu legislative assembly in 1957 and 1962 elections from Vilavancode constituency. and from Killiyur constituency in 1967 election.

+Legacy

+The William Children Hospital, Marthandam is named after him.